susanaviruglio/we-love-reading/README.md

 **Trying to insert values to a table:**

-While I was trying to test my tables by adding new values, I was receiving an error in my terminal: "sqlalchemy.exc.InvalidRequestError: When initializing mapper mapped class Users->users, expression 'Review' failed to locate a name ('Review').
+While testing my tables by adding new values, I encountered an error in my terminal: "sqlalchemy.exc.InvalidRequestError: When initializing mapper mapped class Users->users, expression 'Review' failed to locate a name ('Review').
 If this is a class name, consider adding this relationship() to the -class 'bookmanager.models.Users'- class after both dependent classes have been defined."
-I resolved it by moving the tables around, my first table should have been Review, then Users and Book.
-Python reads the files from top to bottom, so it does not know something exists until it reaches that point in the file.
+I resolved it by rearranging the tables.
+The first table should have been Review, followed by Users and Book.
+Python reads the files from top to bottom, so it does not recognize something exists until it reaches that point in the file.

 **Trying to create an User login**

-I was not sure how to create an user login or log up at the beginning because it was the first time that I was working with Flask.
-So, after trying different methods I found on the internet, I asked for help in Tutor Assistant in Code Institute.
-He suggested to add this code in my app.route:
+I was unsure how to create a user login or sign-up initially because it was my first time working with Flask.
+After trying various methods I found on the internet, I sought help from a Tutor Assistant at Code Institute.
+They suggested adding the following code to my app.route:

     if request.method == "POST":